-He asked the Big 12 to let him know, if, by some chance, he wanted his university leave, what it would take.
+He asked the Big 12 to let him know, if, by some chance, he wanted his university to leave, what it would take.

-They responded, and most importantly, agreed to mutual waivers of legal claims.
+The Big 12 responded, and most importantly, agreed to mutual waivers of legal claims.
 There won't be any drawn out litigation between Texas A&M and the Big 12, regardless of who is the plaintiff and who is the defendant.

-But now, with Wednesday's news that the Texas A&M plans to withdraw from the Big 12 if its application to a new conference is accepted, the Aggies have taken by far the biggest leap on their road to the SEC.
+But now, with Wednesday's news that Texas A&M plans to withdraw from the Big 12 if its application to a new conference is accepted, the Aggies have taken by far the biggest leap on their road to the SEC.

 Big 12 commissioner Dan Beebe released a statement shortly after.

 "The presidents and chancellors of the nine remaining member institutions are steadfast in their commitment to the Big 12.
-As previously stated, the Conference will move forward aggressively exploring its membership options," he said.
+As previously stated, the conference will move forward aggressively exploring its membership options," he said.

 So for now, nobody's hiding intentions and keeping a foot in both camps.